tharittk/dist-kv-raft/README.md

 }
 ```

--   **Followers** wait for heartbeats (`AppendEntries` RPCs) from a leader.
+-   **Followers** wait for heartbeats (an "empty" `AppendEntries` RPCs) from a leader.
 If a randomized election timeout elapses without receiving one, the follower transitions to a `Candidate`.
 -   **Candidates** increment the term, vote for themselves, and request votes from peers.
-They can either win the election and become a `Leader`, lose the election and step down to a `Follower` if they see a higher term, or time out and start a new election.
+They can either win the election and become a `Leader` or lose the election and step down to a `Follower` if they see a higher term, or time out and start a new election.
--   **Leaders** send periodic heartbeats to all followers to maintain authority and replicate log entries.
+-   **Leaders** send periodic heartbeats to all followers to maintain authority and replicate log entries (later on, `Leader` can send snapshot as well).

 ### Leader Election (3A)

 Elections are driven by randomized timeouts.
 This simple randomization policy effectively prevents "split votes" and simplifies system reasoning (**I appreciate this more after I studied Paxos months after at my university 🔥**).

-The RequestVote RPC ensures safety: a peer grants a vote only if the candidate's log is at least as up-to-date as its own.
+The `RequestVote` RPC ensures safety: a peer grants a vote only if the candidate's log is at least as up-to-date as its own.

 The `RequestVote` RPC is the core of this process.
-A candidate calls this on other peers, and a peer will grant its vote only if it hasn't already voted in the current term and if the candidate's log is at least as up-to-date as its own.
+A candidate calls this on other peers, and a peer will grant its vote only if it hasn't already voted in the current term and if the candidate's log is at least as up-to-date as its own i.e., the cadidate is legit.

 ```go
 func (rf *Raft) RequestVote(args *RequestVoteArgs, reply *RequestVoteReply) {